-- Tracheostomy care is high risk with significant mobility and mortality. - Some hospitals have shown great improvement around tracheostomy care including the implementation of tracheostomy teams. - Hospitals that would like to improve don't have ready access to experts, best practices, or a robust, simple to use tracheostomy database. - It is currently difficult to benchmark tracheostomy care results across institutions
+- Tracheostomy care is high risk with significant mobility and mortality. - implementation of tracheostomy teams. - robust, simple to use tracheostomy database. - It is currently difficult to benchmark tracheostomy care results across institutions

 What is the Global Tracheostomy Collaborative? (www.globaltrach.org)